tslmy/t.t.t/README.md

 To organize posts into categories, simply create subdirectories under `content/` and put `txt` files there.
 Nested directories are accepted.

-To modify the site description on the index page, create a `_intro.txt` under `content/`.
-No markdown is supported in this file.

-To hide a post, rename it so that its file name begins with a `_`.

 To change the favicon, replace these files:

 - android-chrome-192x192.png